Conditional Local Importance by Quantile Expectations: Real Data Experiments

 In addition to comparing pixel importances against pixel values, we also compare them across digit labels.
 We present this from two different perspectives.
-The first is found in Figure \ref{fig:mnist_box_dig} which shows CLIQUE boxplots grouped by labels.
-Pixel \texttt{x4y6} has noticeably higher CLIQUE values for the digits 3 and 9.
+The first is found in the right-panels of Figure~\ref{fig:mnist_box} which shows CLIQUE boxplots grouped by labels, effectively illustrating that CLIQUE provides~\ref{P4} and~\ref{P5}.
+Both \texttt{x4y6} and \texttt{x3y6} vary in their importance across different digit labels.
+Pixel \texttt{x4y6} has its highest CLIQUE values for the digits 3 and 9.
 Although initially surprising, further analysis reveals that for digits 3 and 9, \texttt{x4y6} equals 0 more than 80\% of the time, while for other digits, it equals 0 less than 60\% of the time.
 Therefore, a value of 0 strongly indicates that a digit is likely a 3 or 9, whereas a value above 0 suggests otherwise.

-Figure \ref{fig:mnist_box_dig} also shows that \texttt{x3y6} has particularly high CLIQUE values for digits of 5, 6, 8, and 9.
-These results align well with intuition, as common sense suggests \texttt{x3y6} would show strong differences between digits 5 and 6.
-It is also expected to be a key pixel for distinguishing between digits 8 and 9.
+The results also show that \texttt{x3y6} has particularly high CLIQUE values for the digit 6.
+These results suggest that \texttt{x3y6} contains information useful for potentially distinguishing the digit 6 from all other digits.
+When considered alongside trends from Figure~\ref{fig:mnist_global}, low values of \texttt{x3y6} appear to correspond with a distinctly lower likelihood that a digit is a 6 rather than another label.

-The second perspective uses a dimensionality reduction method known as PHATE \cite{Phate}.
+We can do further analysis using a dimensionality reduction method known as PHATE \citep{Phate}.
 PHATE is a visualization tool that balances global and local structures in data.
-Here, we reduce the data down to two dimensions and create scatterplots of those dimensions in Figure \ref{fig:mnist_phate}.
+Here, we reduce the data down to two dimensions and create scatterplots of those dimensions in Figure~\ref{fig:mnist_phate}.
 We color this plot by class labels and discretized CLIQUE categories to identify further trends and patterns in our data.
-From Figure \ref{fig:mnist_phate}, PHATE appears to separate the data into 12 natural clusters, which mostly align with the digit labels, with class 1 and 9 being split.
+From Figure~\ref{fig:mnist_phate}, PHATE appears to separate the data into 12 natural clusters, which mostly align with the digit labels, with class 1 and 9 being split.